croct-tech/coding-standard-js/docs/rules/min-chained-call-depth.md

 # `min-chained-call-depth`

-Enforces the minimum of 2 chained calls to be on the same line before allowing the following chained calls to have line breaks.
+Enforces a minimum of chained method calls to allow multiline chains, except when the chain is too long to fit on a single line.

 ## How to use